 The European Union also places a particular focus on the public awareness raising on development cooperation issues.
 For this purpose, the year 2015 has been announced the European Year for Development.
 The European Parliament and the EU Council provided that the main objective of the European Year for Development is to inform the EU citizens about the development cooperation of the EU and its member states, to encourage the direct involvement, critical thinking and active interest of citizens in development cooperation and to give a better understanding that its importance is not only for the beneficiaries but also for the European citizens, and to achieve greater policy coherence.
 Further information on the European Year for Development 2015 is available on the website www.europa.eu/eyd2015/.

 Our international commitments are not the only reason why we need to contribute to and support the development of other countries.
-The Millennium Development Goals such as eradication of poverty in the world and saving of millions of lives are global and require a global effort.
+Goals such as eradication of poverty in the world and saving of millions of lives are global and require a global effort.
 The aspiration to help developing countries come close to developed countries means both the manifestation of solidarity and a way to achieve that the world is safer and richer.
 This is important for the further expansion of the security and stability zone around Europe, as well as support and promotion of a stable international order.
 We must be ready to use all possible means to prevent the occurrence of old and new threats should the need arise.
 Therefore, it is important to build and promote a sense of common responsibility and solidarity amongst all Lithuanian citizens in an increasingly connected world.

 Not such a long time ago, Lithuania itself was an aid recipient, and this aid was highly needed and valuable for Lithuania in restoring its independence and taking the path towards reform.
 Now, we have the opportunity to contribute and support other countries by devoting our time for voluntary activities, donating funds, taking interest in the development cooperation policy, or influencing decision-making in national government on the need to provide assistance to developing countries.
 By giving to others, we become richer ourselves: we get to know other cultures, learn foreign languages, and acquire new knowledge, experience and skills to communicate and function in different social and cultural environments.